Hemerythrin

-Hemerythrin (also spelled haemerythrin; αἷμα, ἐρυθρός) is an oligomeric protein responsible for oxygen (O2) transport in the marine invertebrate phyla of sipunculids, priapulids, brachiopods, and in a single annelid worm genus, Magelona.
+Hemerythrin (also spelled haemerythrin; αἷμα, ἐρυθρός) is an oligomeric protein responsible for oxygen (O2) transport in the marine invertebrate phyla of priapulids, brachiopods, and in the annelid worm clades Magelona and Sipuncula.
 Myohemerythrin is a monomeric O2-binding protein found in the muscles of marine invertebrates.
 Hemerythrin and myohemerythrin are essentially colorless when deoxygenated, but turn a violet-pink in the oxygenated state.

 Hemerythrin does not, as the name might suggest, contain a heme.
-The names of the blood oxygen transporters hemoglobin, hemocyanin, hemerythrin, do not refer to the heme group (only found in globins), instead these names are derived from the Greek word for blood.
+The names of the blood oxygen transporters hemoglobin, hemocyanin, and hemerythrin do not refer to the heme group (only found in globins).
+Instead, these names are derived from the Greek word for blood.
 Hemerythrin may also contribute to innate immunity and anterior tissue regeneration in certain worms.

 O2 binding mechanism

 The mechanism of dioxygen binding is unusual.
 Most O2 carriers operate via formation of dioxygen complexes, but hemerythrin holds the O2 as a hydroperoxide (HO2, or -OOH−).
 The site that binds O2 consists of a pair of iron centres.
 The iron atoms are bound to the protein through the carboxylate side chains of a glutamate and aspartates as well as through five histidine residues.
 Hemerythrin and myohemerythrin are often described according to oxidation and ligation states of the iron center:

 The uptake of O2 by hemerythrin is accompanied by two-electron oxidation of the diferrous centre to produce a hydroperoxide (OOH−) complex.
 The binding of O2 is roughly described in this diagram:

 Deoxyhemerythrin contains two high-spin ferrous ions bridged by hydroxyl group (A).
 One iron is hexacoordinate and another is pentacoordinate.
 A hydroxyl group serves as a bridging ligand but also functions as a proton donor to the O2 substrate.
 This proton-transfer result in the formation of a single oxygen atom (μ-oxo) bridge in oxy- and methemerythrin.
 O2 binds to the pentacoordinate Fe2+ centre at the vacant coordination site (B).
 Then electrons are transferred from the ferrous ions to generate the binuclear ferric (Fe3+,Fe3+) centre with bound peroxide (C).